-The Board of Directors proposes that the Annual General Meeting on September 4, 2012 approve the following guidelines for remuneration and other terms of employment for the executive management of the Group.
-The guidelines will be valid for employment agreements entered into after the Annual General Meeting and for any changes made to existing employment agreements thereafter.
+The Annual General Meeting on September 3, 2013 approved the following guidelines for remuneration and other terms of employment for the executive management of the Group.
+The guidelines will be valid for employment agreements entered into after the AGM and for any changes made to existing employment agreements thereafter.
 It is proposed that the Board be given the ability to deviate from the below-stated guidelines in individual cases where specific reasons or requirements exist.
-The guidelines in the following proposal are unchanged compared to the guidelines which were proposed by the Board of Directors and approved by the Annual General Meeting on September 13, 2011.
+The guidelines are unchanged compared to the guidelines which were approved by the AGM on September 4, 2012.

-It is of fundamental importance to the Group and its shareholders that the guidelines for remuneration and other terms of employment for the executives of the Group attract, motivate and retain competent employees and managers, both in the short and long term.
+It is of fundamental importance to Elekta and its shareholders that the guidelines for remuneration and other terms of employment for the executives of the Group to attract, motivate and retain competent employees and managers, both in the short and long-term.
 To achieve this goal, it is important to ensure fairness and internal equity, while maintaining market competitiveness in terms of the structure, scope and level of executive compensation within Elekta.
 Employment conditions for executive management should comprise a balanced mix of fixed salary, a variable salary component, annual incentive or long-term incentives, pension and other benefits, as well as notice and severance payments, where applicable.

 Total target cash compensation

-Total target cash compensation, i e fixed plus variable salary components, should be competitive in the geographic market where the executive is resident.
-The level of total target compensation should be reviewed annually to ensure that it is in line with or slightly above the market median, preferably within the lower end of the third quartile (i e between 51 percent and 60 percent against the market median), for similar positions in that market.
+Total target cash compensation, (fixed plus variable salary components), should be competitive in the geographic market where the executive is resident.
+The level of total target compensation should be reviewed annually to ensure that it is in line with or slightly above the market median, preferably within the lower end of the third quartile (between 51 percent and 60 percent against the market median), for similar positions in that market.
 Market medians are established annually with the assistance of external compensation benchmarking.
 Since compensation should be performance-driven, the target annual variable salary component should account for a relatively high portion of the total target compensation.

 The Group compensation system comprises various forms of compensation.
 This ensures well-balanced remuneration, thereby strengthening and underpinning short and long-term objective setting and achievement.